Brake Repair and Brake Maintenance

 Brake Failure Modes

 Most of the brake problems that we see are caused by the brakes wearing out.
-Frequent braking, high performance driving and towing heavy loads may wear out your brakes early.
+Frequent braking, high performance driving, and towing heavy loads may require brake repair sooner than later.

 Sometimes the brakes are damaged by working them harder than they were designed to be used.
 Your brakes can be easily overworked by long, steep mountain descents.
 You can save your brakes by gearing down and letting your engine slow your vehicle.
 Overworked brakes heat up because they are converting your vehicle's kinetic energy into heat faster than they can dissipate the heat.
 Sometimes brakes get hot enough to boil the brake fluid making the brakes "soft" or "spongy" and decreasing your braking ability just when you need it most.
 Your brakes will recover when they cool down.
 Sometimes the brakes get hot enough to crack the friction material in the brake pad or warp the rotor or brake drum.
 You might notice that your brake pedal pulses when you brake.
 This is caused by a warped rotor or drum, which must be replaced.